It’s really important that we support new team members in their transition to being a member of the Deeson team.

-This part of the our handbook sets out the expectations that we have for the successful onboarding of new team members joining the agency.
+This section of our Handbook sets out the expectations that we have for the successful onboarding of new team members joining the agency.

-Everyone is different so everyone’s induction will happen differently but our expectations about the outcomes are the same.
+Everyone is different, so each person’s induction will happen differently but our expectations about the outcomes are the same.

 A successful first six months.

 Over time we expect all our team members to be self-led and be able to work effectively as part of our self-organising project teams.

-But we know that the way we do things might be different to what you’ve experienced elsewhere.
+But we understand that the way we do things might be different to what you’ve experienced elsewhere.

 That’s why we have a specific approach to ensuring you have a successful first six months at Deeson.

-It’s a focussed period when you’ll be doing a lot of learning - about Deeson, our team members, how we do things and about your role.
+It’s a focused period when you’ll be doing a lot of learning – about Deeson, our team members, how we do things and about your role.

 Successfully completing your first six months is a milestone in your work with Deeson and is a great achievement.

-Your project leads, chapter lead and fellow team members are there to support you to complete your first year.
+Your Project Leads, Chapter Lead and fellow team members are there to support and help you to successfully complete your first year.

 Before you start.